Reviewed by Heather Cashell, LCSW

 The Link Between Anxiety And Selective Eating Disorder

 One of the most prominent risks in a Selective Eating Disorder comes from the underlying anxiety.
 In fact, research shows that 1 out of 5 kids with Selective Eating Disorder will have anxiety as well.
-Furthermore, as many as 58% of kids suffering from Selective Eating Disorder will also have some type of anxiety disorder.
+Furthermore, as many as 58% of kids experiencing Selective Eating Disorder will also have some type of anxiety disorder.

 Doctors have singled out this anxiety as being behind these kids' inability to try something new at the table.
 It takes real courage to try something new when you're already stressed about it.
 At the dinner table, the food may become just as distressing as perhaps a negative family dynamic.
 Eventually, food starts to get identified as a trigger for angst.
 Children may also experience embarrassment around the food that they are observed eating in scenarios with their peers.